 This drastically increased earnings from ads, much more than the rise in the number of visitors.
 Graph of monthly ad earnings change from month to month:

 Overview of the ad revenue that each ad position has made in a month, relative to other ad positions:

 It is interesting to note that the cycling website in English, with most visitors from USA and UK, earns a lot more money per visitor (RPM) than the cycling website in Serbocroatian, where most visitors come from former Yugoslavia.
-While this website, with computer related topics, makes even more revenue:
+While this website, with computer related topics, makes even more revenue per one visitor:

 4. AdSense experiment